seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 And blow them at the moon: O, 'tis most sweet,
 When in one line two crafts directly meet.
 This man shall set me packing:
-I'll lug the guts into the neighbour room.
+I'll lug the guts into the neighbor room.
 Mother, good night.
 Indeed this counsellor
 Is now most still, most secret and most grave,
 Who was in life a foolish prating knave.